Criticism of Spotify: Allegations of unfair artist compensation

 On 29 June 2021, Digital Music News released an article titled "Spotify Executive Calls Artist 'Entitled' for Requesting Payment of One Penny Per Stream".
 The article covers the story of a Spotify Inventor Jim Anderson, who on 14 June 2019 responded in front of a live audience to the general allegation of unfair compensation when confronted about it by Ashley Jana, a producer/singer/songwriter who happened to be recording the event.
-Jim Anderson was described on the Sync Summit June 2019 Agenda as "The man who built out the system architecture of Spotify".
+Anderson was described on the Sync Summit June 2019 Agenda as "The man who built out the system architecture of Spotify".
 Ashley Jana released excerpts from his response in the form of an audio recording on YouTube on 26 November 2020.
-Some of the comments that Jim Anderson made were the following: "So, maybe I should go down the entitlement road now?
+Some of the comments that Anderson made were the following: "So, maybe I should go down the entitlement road now?
 Or should I wait a few minutes?", "The problem is this.
 Spotify was created to solve a problem.
 The problem was this - piracy and music distribution.
 The problem was to get artists' music out there to solve a problem.
 The problem was not to pay people money", and "I think that Taylor Swift doesn't need .000001 cent more a stream".
 Following the release of the Digital Music News article, Business Insider also released their own take on the story with their article titled "Taylor Swift 'doesn't need' to earn streaming royalties according to a former Spotify boss who said the company is a distribution platform that wasn't built to pay artists money."
 Business Insider reported that "Spotify declined Business Insider's request for comment".

+As of today, Spotify pays artists between $0.003 – $0.005 per stream on average, and there are multiple online tools to calculate how much an artist can make on royalties based on their streams.